HRAMF/chronicles_of_lance_and_loom/chronicle.md

 A golden field stretched before him.
 A lance stood upright in the earth, untouched by shadow.
 Around him, feathers fell—not from sky, but from radiance itself, shimmering like the sun’s corona at first light.

-> "Your soul will not be commanded.
-It will be harmonized.
-We are not your masters—we are your mirror."

-He turned.
-A figure of incandescent form stood at the field’s edge, faceless, robed in solar fire—not man or woman, but essence, a perfection of presence.

-> “Remember what you are.
-Remember before you are asked.”
+A woman stood at the far edge of the field—tall, armored in resplendent light, her wings vast and unfurled like dawn stretched wide.
+Her face bore the strength of stone, and the kindness of a mother who had already forgiven what had not yet been done.

+> “Do not fear what makes you different.
+The world will.
+That is not your burden.”

+“You were made to rise when others break.
+To shield, to guide, to shine.”

+“Remember this: courage is not in the silence before battle—but in the stand you take when none stand with you.”

+He knew her name before she gave it.
+Aurealis—a beacon of Valor, a voice from the fields of Elysium.

 The next morning, Gylas said nothing, but watched him from across the fire.
 Then, with care, he handed Baldric a small braided cord.
-“Aurealis,” he said simply.
-“That is the name you heard.”

-And it would not be the last.
+“You’ve met her,” he said gently.
+“She’s watched you longer than I have.”

 ---